When I got started with Stable Diffusion, I was frustrated that my images didn't look anything like the ones I saw on social media.

 When Stable Diffusion parses your prompt, it does so in chunks.
 Chunks are processed in order.

-Here's a common problem with Stable Diffusion: when you specify colors they bleed over time other elements.
+Here's a common problem with Stable Diffusion: when you specify the colors of certain objects, they bleed over into other objects.
 In this one I specified 5 different colors, and it almost got them right, with the exception of the red tie:

 1girl, close-up, green eyes, long black hair, white dress shirt, gold earrings, red tie